 If demand for the precious metal is high whilst supply remains low, the price of gold will increase due to the lack of availability.
 Conversely, if the supply of gold increases and demand remains low, prices will fall.

-2. Inflation and Deflation
+2. Gold investing with Inflation and Deflation

 Inflation is often a sign of a growing economy, during which time central banks will introduce more currency into circulation.
 This, in turn, will lead to a devaluation in the currency, as more notes become available.
 Investors subsequently flock to gold, which maintains its value during inflationary periods, leading to a rise in the price of the precious metal.
 Conversely, during times of deflation, gold is no longer sought as a hedge, and its price falls as investors move to other assets.

-3. The US Dollar
+3. Gold vs the US Dollar

 Gold is dollar-denominated, meaning that the performance of the dollar has a significant effect on the price of gold.